-For portability across platforms, MobiBench was implemented in JavaScript (JS) and deployed using Apache Cordova [62] for mobile platforms (and JDK8 Nashorn [68] for PC; this version is currently used for testing), which allows native, platform-specific parts to be plugged in.
-From a developer point of view, this further allows MobiBench to easily benchmark JavaScript reasoners, which are usable in mobile websites or cross-platform, JavaScript-based apps (e.g., developed using Apache Cordova, Appcelerator Titanium [64]) with a write-once, deploy-everywhere philosophy.
+For portability across platforms, MobiBench was implemented in JavaScript (JS) and deployed using Apache Cordova [62] for mobile platforms and JDK8 Nashorn [68] for PC (this version is used for testing), which allows native, platform-specific parts to be plugged in.
+We note that this also allows MobiBench to easily benchmark JavaScript reasoners, which are usable in mobile websites or cross-platform, JavaScript-based apps (e.g., developed using Apache Cordova.
+Appcelerator Titanium [64]) with a writeonce, deploy-everywhere philosophy.
 We currently rely on Android as the deployment platform, since most reasoners are either developed for Android or written in Java (which facilitates porting to Android), but MobiBench could be easily deployed on other platforms as well.
 The MobiBench framework can be found online [51].